 Applications for proposals which affect a listed building must provide a Heritage Asset Assessment which is usually in the form of a written statement, and will include:

 - description of the significance of the Listed building affected and an analysis of the architectural and historic interest of the Heritage Asset

 - assessment of the potential impact of the proposal on the character, appearance, and setting of the Heritage Asset

 - the justification for the proposed works; why they are necessary

 The application should explain the sources and experts consulted and the steps to avoid or minimise any adverse impacts on the significance of the building.

-Except for the simplest applications it is advisable to employ an agent who is familiar with the policies and procedures of the council to complete the necessary Heritage Asset Assessment.
+Except for the simplest applications, it is advisable to employ an agent who is familiar with our policies and procedures to complete the necessary Heritage Asset Assessment.